Translational Omics Program

 At the crux of today's advanced clinical genetic testing is a massive data analysis need, as each individual patient has tens of thousands of unique genetic changes.
 To understand these data, scientists must integrate them with a detailed account of the patient's condition or phenotype and with existing scientific knowledge on human health genetics.

-To address this need, the Translational Omics Programs uses an intuitive computer system to capture clinicians' observations about patients and store them in a specific way to facilitate automated analysis.
+To address this need, the Translational Omics Program uses an intuitive computer system to capture clinicians' observations about patients and store them in a specific way to facilitate automated analysis.
 These specially stored data are called structured phenotype data.

-Program researchers are also implementing a process to automatically cross-reference these structured phenotype data with the published scientific literature, existing biological and clinical databases, and certain basic-science data repositories to quickly identify the set of genes related to a patient's observed condition.
+Program researchers also are implementing a process to automatically cross-reference these structured phenotype data with the published scientific literature, existing biological and clinical databases, and certain basic-science data repositories to quickly identify the set of genes related to a patient's observed condition.

 Finally, the team uses machine learning tools to integrate patient-specific genetic changes identified by whole-exome sequencing with the existing scientific literature.
 This system can identify genetic changes that are likely related to a patient's disease.